BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 WorkingEffectivelyWithLegacyCode
 ================================

-# Legacy Code
-Legacy code is code without tests.

-## The Legacy Code Dilemma
-When we change code, we should have tests in place.
-To put tests in place, we often have to change code.

 ## Why do we change software?
 1. Add a feature - Add some behavior, hold existing behavior constant
 1. Fix a bug - Change some behavior, hold other behavior constant